vigneriCodes/python-password-manager/README.md

    - for example; "python main.py" to run the script "main.py" in the current directory.

+## Basic Usage

-4. Enter the name of the website in the "Website:" entry field.
+1. Enter the name of the website in the "Website:" entry field.
-5. Adjust the email/username you would like to associate with the new password in the "Email/Username:" entry field. (_Optionally; change the email in line '132' of 'main.py' to be your chosen email for this to populate automatically with your preferred email._)
+2. Adjust the email/username you would like to associate with the new password in the "Email/Username:" entry field. (_Optionally; change the email in line '132' of 'main.py' to be your chosen email for this to populate automatically with your preferred email._)
-6. Press the 'Generate Password' button.
+3. Press the 'Generate Password' button.
-7. Press the 'Add'
+4. Press the 'Add'.
-8. A messagebox will appear asking if you are satisfied with the information entered/password generated.
+5. A messagebox will appear asking if you are satisfied with the information entered/password generated.
 Click 'OK' if you are 'Cancel' if not satisfied.
-9. A file called "data.json" will be generated on your machine with the information saved in the JSON format. _**Conversely if that file already exists; the file will be updated with the new information.**_
+6. A file called "data.json" will be generated on your machine with the information saved in the JSON format. _**Conversely if that file already exists; the file will be updated with the new information.**_
+7. Your new password will be saved to the clipboard and be availabale to paste if wanted ('ctrl-v').
-10. Repeat steps 4-9 to add more websites and passwords.
+8. Repeat steps 1-6 to add more websites and passwords.

+## Search Functionality

+_You may also use the GUI to search for saved passwords:_

+1. Enter the name of the website you wish to search for in the "Website:" entry field.
+2. Press the 'Search' button.
+3. If found; a messagebox will appear with the relevant information displayed as well as the password saved to the clipboard for easy pasting ('ctrl-v').

 ---